TuplexLanguage/site/docs/build_howto.md

 <a href="https://github.com/TuplexLanguage/tuplex" target="_blank">https://github.com/TuplexLanguage/tuplex</a>

-So far the build has only been tested on Linux/Ubuntu.
+So far the build has been tested on Linux/Ubuntu.
 If you have a Ubuntu system or are an experienced *nix developer it will be straight-forward to get it to build.

 These are the prerequisite tools, and the version it currently builds with.
 There is a script below (also included in the repo) to automatically install them for you if you are on an Ubuntu system.
-The script uses apt for most of them; the llvm installation is a bit more involved but is also handled by the script.
+The script uses apt to install them.

 * cmake 3.16.3
 * make 4.2.1